jamesahnking/MultiSigWallet/README.md

-# Multisig Wallet Quorum & Transfer (contracts and tests)
+# Multisig Wallet Quorum & Transfer - Contracts, Migrations, and Tests

 ## What type of dapp is this?
 A multi-signature wallet crypto wallet that runs on an Ethereum based blockchain.